Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders

 where $A_{FB}^{SM+Z'}$ and $A_{FB}^{SM}$ are FB asymmetry originated from both the SM and $Z^{\prime}$ contribution and from the SM case only.
 Next, it is compared with the statistical error of the asymmetry (in only SM case) $\delta A_{FB}$ \cite{Djouadi:1991sx, Nomura:2017tih}:

-In Fig.\ref{fb1}, we analyze the strength of FB asymmetry $\Delta A_{FB}$ as a function of VEV $v_\chi (= M_{Z^{\prime}}/{3g_R})$ for both left and right handed polarized cross sections of the $e^+ e^- \to \mu^+ \mu^-$ process.
+In Fig. \ref{fb1}, we analyze the strength of FB asymmetry $\Delta A_{FB}$ as a function of VEV $v_\chi (= M_{Z^{\prime}}/{3g_R})$ for both left and right-handed polarized cross-sections of the $e^+ e^- \to \mu^+ \mu^-$ process.
 In order to compare, we have done the analysis for both the cases: $Z^{\prime}$ from both $U(1)_R$ and $U(1)_{B-L}$ cases.
-We have considered the centre of mass energy for the ILC at $\sqrt{s} = 500 $ GeV and the integrated luminosity $\mathcal{L}$ is set to be 1 ab$^{-1}$ (5 ab$^{-1}$) for the left (right) panel of Fig.\ref{fb1}.
+We have considered the center of mass energy for the ILC at $\sqrt{s} = 500 $ GeV and the integrated luminosity $\mathcal{L}$ is set to be 1 ab$^{-1}$ (5 ab$^{-1}$) for the left (right) panel of Fig. \ref{fb1}.
 The grey shaded region corresponds to excluded region from the SM $Z$ boson mass correction.
-Red dashed (solid) line represents $\Delta A_{FB}$ for $U(1)_R$ case for left (right) handed polarized cross sections of the $e^+ e^- \to \mu^+ \mu^-$ process, whereas blue dotted (dashed) line indicates $\Delta A_{FB}$ for $U(1)_{B-L}$ case for left (right) handed polarized cross sections.
-From Fig.\ref{fb1}, we find that in case of $U(1)_R$ model, it provides significant difference of $\Delta A_{FB}$ for $\sigma_R$ and $\sigma_L$ due to the right handed chirality structure of $ Z^{\prime}$ interaction from $U(1)_R$, while in case of $U(1)_{B-L}$ model, it provides small difference.
+Red dashed (solid) line represents $\Delta A_{FB}$ for $U(1)_R$ case for left (right) handed polarized cross-sections of the $e^+ e^- \to \mu^+ \mu^-$ process, whereas blue dotted (dashed) line indicates $\Delta A_{FB}$ for $U(1)_{B-L}$ case for left (right) handed polarized cross-sections.
+From Fig. \ref{fb1}, we find that in case of $U(1)_R$ model, it provides significant difference of $\Delta A_{FB}$ for $\sigma_R$ and $\sigma_L$ due to the right-handed chirality structure of $ Z^{\prime}$ interaction from $U(1)_R$, while in the case of $U(1)_{B-L}$ model, it provides small difference.